daneng1/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

-insertBefore - insert a new node before a specified value insertAfter - insert a new node after a specified value toString - create a string from all the node values
+insertBefore - insert a new node before a specified value insertAfter - insert a new node after a specified value toString - create a string from all the node values kthFromEnd - returns the value at node k from end

 ## Tests